MattWhilden/core/Documentation/netnative-differences.md

 See "Notes to implementers" section here: https://msdn.microsoft.com/en-us/library/ms131190(v=vs.110).aspx

 ### Arrays
-* Multi-dimensional arrays will not be supported for V1 beyond four dimensions.
+* Multi-dimensional arrays with more than four dimensions are not supported.
 * Arrays with non-zero lower bounds are not supported (Array.CreateInstance(type, int,int)).
 * Arrays of unmanaged pointers are not supported (though arrays of IntPtr will work just fine).
 * Array.Copy does not do type conversions (copying byte[] into an int[] will throw an exception))

 ### Generics
 Reflection will no longer unify generic types closed over its own formal parameters with the generic type definition.

-{@TODO: You can't use reflection to get or set a pointer field. ?}

 ### Types can be loaded even if there is a cycle in generic initialization
 On Full .NET Framework the following code will throw TypeLoadException at runtime.
 This code will correctly compile with .NET Native.